What is a Florida Flat Fee MLS Listing?

 Which MLS will my property be listed on?

 Your property will be most likely be listed on the Stellar MLS (formerly known as My Florida Regional MLS).
 This is one of the largest MLS in Florida and it covers all of the areas that we service.
 We only take listings in areas where we have actual MLS coverage.
 A map of our coverage area can be found on the homepage of our website.

 Why does my property need to be listed on the MLS in Florida?

 The MLS is the single greatest tool for giving your property the exposure it needs to sell.
-The majority of potential buyers in your market are working with real estate agents to find property, and these agents use the MLS almost exclusively to search for property that meets their buyer’s criteria.
+The majority of potential buyers in your market are working with real estate agents to find a property, and these agents use the MLS almost exclusively to search for properties that meet their buyer’s criteria.
 By utilizing a Florida flat fee MLS listing service, you can ensure your property is put directly in front of those agents and their buyers.

 Do real estate agents avoid flat fee MLS listings in Florida?

 This is a common myth that has been perpetuated by some in the real estate industry.
 As long as a competitive commission is offered, buyers’ agents are just as happy to sell a listing offered by a Florida flat fee MLS listing service as they are to sell a traditional full-service listing.
 From their perspective, there is very little difference between the two.
 We list hundreds of properties every year, and we have never heard of a case where an agent has boycotted a flat fee listing.